vkblog/vkblog.github.io/_posts/2016-06-03-me-and-markov.md

 Instead of being mysterious, mathematical models now became systems of processes I could use to understand the world and explain it.
 [Black swan events.](https://en.wikipedia.org/wiki/Black_swan_theory) [The pareto principle.](https://en.wikipedia.org/wiki/Pareto_principle) [Decision trees](https://en.wikipedia.org/wiki/Decision_tree).
 All are important concepts that are reflected in very real human behavior: The collapse of the stock market, how the medical system functions, how child development works, why it always takes a little bit of time for food to come at a restaurant, what today's weather will be, how fast you can lose or gain weight, how much you should save for retirement, why a Beyonce concert ticket costs so much.

-I hate sounding like a dorky magazine that's trying really hard to get kids into math and science, but once I realize that math really is all around us, I started thinking about it much more.
+I hate sounding like a dorky magazine that's trying really hard to get kids into math and science, but once I realized that math really is all around us, I started thinking about it much more.

 Spending time with books means having a conversation with their authors.
 The best authors talk to you and you learn something new from them, coming away from a book as you would from a friend, refreshed, replenished.